 This afternoon we will use the Benesse House shuttle bus to visit the Chichu Museum and the Lee Ufan Museums, both designed by Tadao Ando.
 At sunset, we will return to the Chichu Museum to experience James Turrell’s Open Sky as the sun sets.

 We are staying for two nights at the Benesse Park Hotel, where every room has sea views and original art.
-There will be time during our stay to explore the art in the hotel’s public spaces and in the surrounding outdoor spaces and at some point during our stay we will have a private tour of the Fukutake art collection.
+You will have time during our stay to explore the art in the hotel’s public spaces and in the surrounding outdoor spaces and at some point during our stay we will have a private tour of the Fukutake art collection.

 SUNDAY, APRIL 7 NAOSHIMA ISLAND